raphaelradna/SpaceControl/README.md

 Space Control was created by the team of Professor João Pedro Oliveira, acting as project manager, and software developer Raphael Radna.
 It is a joint project of the UC Santa Barbara Department of Music and the Center for Research in Electronic Art Technology (CREATE), and was supported by a Faculty Research Grant from the UC Santa Barbara Academic Senate.

 Space Control runs on Mac and Windows computers, and is available as a free download from the "Releases" section on the right-hand side of this page.

+Note: Some Windows users have reported that their antivirus software blocked important program files when extracting the Space Control distribution.
+If you encounter problems when running Space Control on Windows, temporarily deactivate any antivirus software and reinstall.